clewisdavis/The-Joy-of-React/course-notes.md

 ### Type coercion

-- React wil automaticaly convert types as required when supplying attributes in JSX.
+- React wil automatically convert types as required when supplying attributes in JSX.
 - These are identical.

 ```JAVASCRIPT